nesi/support-docs/docs/Scientific_Computing/Supported_Applications/TensorFlow_on_GPUs.md

 ## Use NeSI modules

-TensorFlow is available on Mahuika as an [environment module](../../Getting_Started/Next_Steps/The_HPC_environment.md)
+TensorFlow is available on Mahuika as an [environment../../Getting_Started/Submitting_A_Job/The_HPC_environment.md module](../../Getting_Started/Next_Steps/The_HPC_environment.md)

 ``` sh